- The Best Gelato in Bologna

 Have we convinced you to visit Bologna and eat gelato?
 Click here to research hotels in Bologna.

 There’s more to do in Bologna beyond eating gelato!
 Click here to find an awesome Bologna tour or try one of these tours:

-We thank Emilia Romagna Tourism for hosting during us during our participation in their Blogville project in collaboration with iAmbassodor.
-We also thank Bologna Welcome for inviting us to join the Bologna Between the Porticoes and Gelato tour for educational purposes.
+We thank Emilia Romagna Tourism for hosting us during our participation in the Blogville project in collaboration with iAmbassodor.
+We also thank Bologna Welcome for inviting us to join their Bologna Between the Porticoes and Gelato tour.

 Read These Next

 Disclaimer: As an Amazon Associate, we earn from qualifying purchases.